Scott Sykowski, Managing Partner at Gyre Research

 NY, NY

-Created a new product line supporting the spectrum of Fixed Income securities and Credit and Interest Rate Derivatives on top of an Equity Only OMS/PMS/Compliance System featuring:
+• Created a new product line supporting the spectrum of Fixed Income securities and Credit and Interest Rate Derivatives atop an equity-only OMS/PMS/compliance system

-• Manage the Fixed Income & Derivatives aspects of an Asset Management System.
+• Managed the Fixed Income & Derivatives aspects of an asset-management system

-• Direct a team of fifteen Product Managers, Developers and Quality Assurance Analysts.
+• Directed a team of fifteen Product Managers, developers, and QA analysts

-• Work closely with clients and prospects to tailor the product to fit user needs.
+• Worked closely with clients and prospects to tailor the product to user needs

 1995 – 1998